Taste of Mexico

 Arrive in Mexico City at any time.
 There are no planned activities during the day, so check into the hotel and enjoy this charming city.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 Following the welcome meeting, head out for your first of many meals with this group as you wine and dine your way through Central Mexico.
 Explore the world's largest metropolitan area or take an optional day trip to the famous archaeological site of Teotihuacan.
 The former Aztec Capital (you can still see some of the ruins of the great Tenochtitlán in the centre of the city, or take a subway ride through one of the temples) was destroyed in the struggle with Cortez and those who followed him.
 Today it is the world’s fastest growing urban centre, offering a great variety of impressive museums, galleries and range of architecture, perhaps unequalled anywhere else in the Americas.
 Mexico City or D.F., as the locals refer to it, also has a variety of food to match its impressive visual style.
 If you prefer to get outside the city, the pyramids of Teotihuacán and the canals and gardens of Xochimilco are two good places to start.
 A word of caution: Mexico City may be slightly overwhelming at first.
 The world’s most populous centre is a crowded, smoggy, urban place where the altitude combined with atmospheric conditions may cause irritation of eyes, nose and throat.
 Also be aware that the heat may affect you upon arrival, with a general sense of lethargy and/or loss of appetite.
 This is no cause for alarm; it is simply a reaction to the heat.
 Be sure to drink plenty of water (cold bottled water is available everywhere) and do not attempt too much in any given day.
 Mexico is the third largest country in Latin America and the most populous Spanish speaking country in the world.
 Its geography ranges from swamp to desert, from tropical lowland jungle to high alpine vegetation and from thin arid soils to others so rich that they grow three crops a year.

-Welcome back to the largest city in the world!
+Catch a flight back to the largest city in the world!
 This fascinating multi-layered megalopolis is home to an endless list of cultural wonders, the best anthropology museum for Mexican archaeology, the largest plaza (the zocalo), the Zona Rosa, many Aztec historic sites, and a vibrant street life at all hours.
 Travel back to this massive city and hit a few of the attractions and restaurants you weren't able to visit on your first time through.
-Estimated Travel Time: 5 hours Approximate Distance: 440 km

 Day 9 Mexico City